robfatland/zero2x/Z2JH/README.md

 - What is the Z2JH the high-level breakdown?
     - Set up Kubernetes (K8) plus Helm
         - What is all this `RequestDisallowedByPolicy` business?
-            - Answer: It is an exception that blocks the build if we the Azure User are encumbered by some policy
+            - Answer: It is an exception that blocks the build if we the Azure User are encumbered by a restrictive policy
     - Install Jupyter Hub
     - Administrate
     - Pay for it